Rufus For Real

 A few small choices that make this one-pan homemade hamburger helper extra creamy, extra fast, and extra kid-friendly.

-• Use a heavy pan: A large cast iron skillet or braiser holds heat better, which means faster cooking and better flavor.
+• Use a heavy pan: A large skillet or braiser holds heat well and helps everything cook evenly.

-• Season in layers: Light seasoning as you cook, then a final taste at the end keeps the dish flavorful without overdoing it.
+• Season in layers: Taste as you go, then adjust at the end.

-• Let it rest briefly: Giving the pasta a few minutes off the heat helps the sauce thicken naturally.
+• Let it rest briefly: A few minutes off the heat helps the sauce thicken naturally.

 closeup of homemade hamburger helper bite on a black fork